Ienu/LSC-eye-tracker/Basic/ANN/README.md

                const cv::Mat& testOutputs = cv::Mat(),
                bool verbose = false)
 ```
-incrementally train the model with specific params, output the training loss
+incrementally train the model with specific params, output the training loss, not support RTrees yet
 * trainInputs: samples for training, each row indicates one sample
 * trainOutputs: sample labels for training, each row indicates one sample, the number of rows should equal to the training samples
 * testInputs: samples for testing, ecah row indicates one sample